-In this blog, Hereward Longley explains how the current environmental costs of the Alberta Oil Sands industry may be traced back to a fundamental environmental governance problem that holds true across eras and areas: conflicts of interest between government regulation and resource development in the 1960s and 1970s, as explored in his forthcoming article in Environment and History (due on Fast Track, Spring 2019), ‘Conflicting Interests: Development Politics and the Environmental Regulation of the Alberta Oil Sands Industry, 1970–1980’.
+In this blog, Hereward Longley explains how the current environmental costs of the Alberta Oil Sands industry may be traced back to a fundamental environmental governance problem that holds true across eras and areas: conflicts of interest between government regulation and resource development in the 1960s and 1970s, as explored in his new article in Environment and History ( Fast Track, Spring 2019), ‘Conflicting Interests: Development Politics and the Environmental Regulation of the Alberta Oil Sands Industry, 1970–1980’.

 Documents leaked from the Alberta Energy Regulator in November 2018 stated that cleaning up the Alberta oil patch could cost $260 billion.
 About half of that amount, $130 billion, is related to the oil sands industry – mostly tailings ponds.
 For context, the combined market capitalisation of the five biggest oil sands companies: Suncor, CNRL, Imperial, Husky and Cenovus, was about $165 billion in February 2019.
 How did Alberta get to a point where the cost of rectifying the environmental impacts of the oil sands industry rivals the market value of its main producers?
 Looking for answers to this question took me back to the first commercial development phase of the Alberta oil sands industry – the mid-1960s to the early 1980s.